GauravVKulkarni/zit/README.md

 ## git commit
 - update working tree
-- just take the folder_id and
+- just take the folder_id and and commit_id and merge it

 ## git log
 - git graph